FlagX/ha-ledvance-tuya-resync-localkey/README.md

 ## Setup

-- Replace placeholders in `pyscript_modules\tuya\const.py` with your Ledvance account credentials.
+- Replace placeholders in `pyscript\sync_tuya_keys.py` with your Ledvance account credentials.
 - Copy `pyscript_modules` and `pyscript` to your Home Assistant config directory.
 - In your Home Assistant dashboard should be now under `Developer tools` --> `Services` a service called `Pyscript Python scripting: synctuyakeys` that you can call.
 (You may have to restart before)
+- (If you want Log output, you need to [change the log level to INFO](https://hacs-pyscript.readthedocs.io/en/latest/reference.html#logging) or use [jupyter](https://jupyter.org/install))

 ## To just print out your local keys...